The choker is in-your complete guide to everything choker

 An obvious example of this is a black velvet choker with a simple black t-shirt.
 This will look like an extension of your top and appear much more understated.

-Choker tip 3 – Layer your chokers
+Choker Tip 3: Layer your chokers

 Opal Choker Necklace

-Opal Layering Choker by Gilded Sapphire Studio.
+Opal Layering Choker.
 See it here.

 Layering lots of simple thin chokers is a great way to elevate any outfit.
 Chose a metal color and then an accent color to make a detailed and well-thought-out neck party ensemble.
 A good rule of thumb to follow for properly styling a choker necklace is to wear thinner ones during the day and layering them up.
 If you’re heading out in the evening choose a single thicker choker in midnight blue or red for something a little more interesting than plain black.